 Restrictions on relief for purchases: introduction

 Purchases of qualifying investments should be included in part 2 of form IHT 35.
-In general, it is the responsibility of FACET to check the sale prices and calculate the allowable loss.
-There are separate instructions (IHTM34098) for FACET staff.

 If any problems arise when dealing with this restriction you should refer your file to Technical (IHTM01081).